-The research was led by first author Dr. Robin Carhart-Harris, who is head of Psychedelic Research at ICL, and the findings were published in the journal Scientific Reports.
+The research was led by first author Dr. Robin Carhart-Harris, who is head of Psychedelic Research at ICL, and the

 Dr. Carhart-Harris and his colleagues examined the effect of psilocybin — which is a psychedelic drug that activates the brain’s receptors for serotonin, or the “happiness” hormone — in 19 patients in whom conventional anti-depression therapies did not work.